-Film students gain the skills to critically analyze films and create their own works.
-Film professionals typically need at least a bachelor's degree and may work in directing, editing, or production.
+Film students gain the skills needed to critically analyze films and create their own works.
+Film professionals typically need at least a bachelor's degree and may work in directing, editing, and/or production.

-Graphic designers visually communicate using images, symbols, and text.
-They may design any object in which visual information is communicated, such as magazine covers, product packaging, signs, websites, advertising, or corporate logos.
+Graphic designers communicate their ideas visually by using images, symbols, and text.
+They may design any object in which visual information is communicated, such as magazine covers, product packaging, signs, websites, advertising, and corporate logos.

-Illustrators draw or paint images that communicate concepts for use in media, such as books, magazines, posters, video games, or advertisements.
-A bachelor's degree helps students develop technical illustration skills -- like scale, human anatomy, and use of color -- necessary to excel in this career.
+Illustrators draw and paint images that communicate concepts for use in media, such as books, magazines, posters, video games, and advertisements.
+A bachelor's degree helps students develop the technical illustration skills -- like scale, human anatomy, and use of color -- necessary to excel in this career.

 Interior designers create or revise interior spaces to maximize aesthetic harmony and functionality.
 Working with commercial and residential spaces, they also oversee construction and implementation.